jsp123/lithium/README.md

 You asked for a better framework.
-There it is.
+There it is x 2.
 ---------------------------------------------

 Lithium is the fast, flexible and most RAD development framework for PHP 5.3 and up.